Impeachment isn't the final word on Capitol riot for Trump

 Now a private citizen, Trump is stripped of his protection from legal liability that the presidency gave him.
 That change in status is something that even Republicans who voted on Saturday to acquit of inciting the Jan.
 6 attack are stressing as they urge Americans to move on from impeachment.

-“President Trump is still liable for everything he did while he was in office, as an ordinary citizen, unless the state of limitation has run,” Senate Minority Leader Mitch McConnell of Kentucky said after that vote.
-He insisted that the court were a more appropriate venue to hold Trump accountable than a Senate trial.
+“President Trump is still liable for everything he did while he was in office, as an ordinary citizen, unless the statute of limitations has run,” Senate Minority Leader Mitch McConnell of Kentucky said after that vote.
+He insisted that the courts were a more appropriate venue to hold Trump accountable than a Senate trial.

 “He didn’t get away with anything yet,” McConnell said.
 “Yet.”